Château de Beauregard, Loire Valley: Presentation

 The number of portraits was variable depending on the king which they are associated.
 For example, the reign of Philippe IV has six portraits.
-Charles VIII has 21 portraits and Louis XIII de France has 40 portraits.
+Charles VIII has 21 portraits and Louis XIII has 40 portraits.

 The dates of the reigns concerned as well as the emblem and motto of King are painted on wood located between the ground and portraits.